zulip/zulip/docs/production/authentication-methods.md

 ### IdP-initiated SSO

-The above configuration is sufficient for Service Provider initialized SSO, i.e. you can visit the Zulip webapp and click "Sign in with {IdP}" and it'll correctly start the authentication flow.
+The above configuration is sufficient for Service Provider initialized SSO, i.e. you can visit the Zulip web app and click "Sign in with {IdP}" and it'll correctly start the authentication flow.
 If you are not hosting multiple organizations, with Zulip 3.0+, the above configuration is also sufficient for Identity Provider initiated SSO,